Mermaids-Only/Mermaids-Only/README.md

-- 🖐🏾 Hi, I’m @Mermaids-Only
+-🧜🏾‍♀️ Hi, I’m @Mermaids-Only
+- 👩🏾‍💻 Female Technologist
-- 👀 I’m interested in software development and website development
+- I’m interested in software and website development
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: elo@eloogbokor.com

 <!---